Infomaker/NPWriterPluginBundle/plugins/se.infomaker.options/README.md

     [Value 1] [Value 2] [Value 3]
     [Value 4]

 Buttons also have support for icons prepending the name.
-It is configured in the 'values' section and the value is any of the Font Awesome icons from http://fontawesome.io/icons/
+It is configured in the 'values' section, using the field 'icon'.
+The value is any of the Font Awesome icons from http://fontawesome.io/icons/.

+It is also possible to have an image icon, which is specified using the 'image' field in the value section.

 #### Example configuration